Mosel (wine region): Viticulture

 The steep river bank slopes that are scattered around the Mosel region are considered some of the most labor-intensive vineyards in the world.
 Mechanical harvesting is impractical and nearly seven times more man hours are needed in the Mosel than in flatter terrain such as the Médoc.
 Grapevines are individually staked to the ground without connecting wires so that vineyard workers can tend the plants going horizontally across the vineyard rather than vertically, which would be more treacherous and tiring.
 Safety is a priority for many Mosel vineyard owners with the area having a documented history of fatalities among workers while tending the vines.
 A benefit of the steep Mosel vineyards is that the incline allows for more direct sunlight to have contact with the vines.
 During the winter, rain often causes some soil erosion, especially of the vital slate chips that are needed for their heat retaining properties.
 Many vineyards will gather these eroded sediments and carry them back up the hillside.

 The Riesling grape, grown on 59.7% of the region's cultivated vineyard surface in 2008, is widely considered the most prestigious and highest quality wine grape of the Mosel but it cannot be planted on every vineyard site due to difficulties the grape has in ripening in particularly cool climates.
-Factors such as altitude, aspect and sunlight exposure can have a pronounced effect not only one the resulting quality of the wine but also whether the Riesling grape will even ripen at all.
+Factors such as altitude, aspect and sunlight exposure can have a pronounced effect not only on the resulting quality of the wine but also whether the Riesling grape will even ripen at all.
 A positive characteristic of the Riesling grape is that despite less than perfect ripeness it can still create a wine of finesse and elegance that would escape most other grape varieties.